 Sticking to a weight loss program is notoriously difficult.
 Trail running provides its own motivation.
 It offers motivating benefits such as awesome scenery, connection with nature, and optionally, solitude.
 Trail running is so much more enjoyable and motivating than plodding away on a treadmill or flat kilometres dodging traffic.

 Trail running gets you out into the fresh air, away from stuffy gyms and dirty streets.
 Breathing fresh air can do wonders for your body and mind.
-Exposure natural light can increase serotonin, improving mood and regulating biological rhythms.
+Exposure to natural light can increase serotonin, improving mood and regulating biological rhythms.
 Also, a boost of vitamin D levels will help you absorb calcium and phosphorous to build strong bones.
 This all results in conditions perfect for sticking with the exercise for the long haul.

 Become one with nature